Nemin32/Nemin32.github.io/_drafts/fanfic.md

 "Y-you are!"
 Peg yelped as he recoiled in his chair.

-It suddenly felt like the room was very-very small. he shot a glance at the door, but it was still safely locked with the latch, even if he tried to run, the Mudokon would catch him.
-By now he understood, the door was not locked to keep anything out.
+It suddenly felt like the room was very-very small.
+He shot a glance at the door, but it was still safely locked with the latch.
+Even if he tried to run, the Mudokon would catch him.
+By now he
+understood: the door was not locked to keep anything out.
 It was locked to keep him inside.

 "I know you.
 You are Abe, the scarred Mudokon," he whispered.
 "Are you going to hurt me?"